 Yes.
 Transport for Wales can normally only accept two bikes per train.
 During Peak times, reservation is highly advised.

-Reservation during peak times is advised.
-Transport for Wales peak hours apply to its first train in the morning up until 9.30 am, and then again from 4 pm until 6.30 pm.
+Transport for Wales peak hours apply to the first train in the morning up until 09:30, and then again from 16:00 to 18:30.

 Got a query about your Transport for Wales journey?
 Get in touch either online or on the telephone.